 From its activation at Ft.
 Bliss, Texas, on Sept.
-13, 1921, through World War II and Korea, until today, the 1st Cavalry Division (Airmobile) has recorded a series of unparalleled firsts.
+13, 1921, through World War II and Korea, until today, the 1st Cavalry Division has recorded a series of unparalleled firsts.
+Generations of Americans have been reminded that the big golden patch with the black horse's head is worn by the Skytroopers.

-As the Army's first airmobile division, the 1st Cav arrived in Vietnam on Sept.
+As the Army's first airmobile division, the 1st Air Cav arrived in Vietnam on Sept.
 14, 1965.
 Less than two months later, demonstrating a mastery of terrain and enemy, it won a Presidential Unit Citation by routing heavy North Vietnamese concentrations around the Ia Drang Valley west of Pleiku.
 In the next 13 months, Skytroopers met and defeated strong enemy forces throughout the II Corps Tactical Zone.